What Donald Trump taught us about ourselves

 On abortion?
 Trump hemmed and hawed.
 On entitlement reforms?
 Nope!
 Trump dumped on Paul Ryan, not for the last time, when he pledged not to mess with social security or Medicare.

-Often though, his conservative heresies and challenges to policy norms were conflated with darker claims, which often took the form of attacks on broader cultural norms.
+Often though, his conservative heresies and challenges to policy norms were conflated with darker claims, which regularly took the form of attacks on broader cultural standards.
 As his primary rivals fell by the wayside, Trump racked up higher percentages of support -- breaking any supposed "ceiling."
 By Election Day, he had alienated and scorned most of the establishment leaders in his party.

 It didn't matter.